0xPARC/0xparc-intro-book/easy/src/ot.typ

 == OT in one step

 The protocol above required one and a half rounds of communication:
-Alice sent two messages to Bob, and Bob sent one message back to Alice.
+In total, Alice sent two messages to Bob, and Bob sent one message to Alice.

 We can do better, using public-key cryptography.